Konstantin Anisimovich Pavlov: Legacy

 In the 1950s, he resumed his iconographic work and engaged in the restoration of icons at the Grebenstchikov House of Prayer.
-During this time, he created several rare iconographic works, including the image of "St. Martyr and Archdeacon Lawrence and St. Martyr Justina" for the family of Grebenstchikov community chairman and mentor Lavrenty Mikhailov, as well as the image of "Venerable Macarius of Zheltovodsk and Unzha, the Miracle Worker", featuring a finely detailed depiction of the monastery, among other works.
+During this time, he created several works, including the image of "St. Martyr and Archdeacon Lawrence and St. Martyr Justina" for the family of Grebenstchikov community chairman and mentor Lavrenty Mikhailov, as well as the image of "Venerable Macarius of Zheltovodsk and Unzha, the Miracle Worker", featuring a finely detailed depiction of the monastery, among other works.

-In the late 1950s, K. A. Pavlov painted a series of feast-day icons for the second tier of the central iconostasis of the Grebenstchikov House of Prayer.
+In the late 1950s, Pavlov painted a series of feast-day icons for the second tier of the central iconostasis at Grebenstchikov.

-In 1958, he completed a unique work—a 4x4 meter dome fresco of "Christ Pantocrator (Almighty)", along with ceiling paintings for the Grebenstchikov House of Prayer.
+In 1958, he completed a 4x4 meter dome fresco of "Christ Pantocrator (Almighty)", along with ceiling paintings for the Grebenstchikov House of Prayer.
 The description of "Christ Pantocrator" is best captured by the words of the Apostle Paul: "God is a consuming fire."
 The Lord is depicted with a stern expression, reminding Christians of Judgment Day and the Second Coming.
 "Christ Pantocrator" is considered Pavlov's last major work.

-The icons of Konstantin Anisimovich Pavlov are highly valued by Latvian Old Believers, but much of the iconographer's legacy has been irretrievably lost.
+The icons of Pavlov are highly valued by Latvian Old Believers, but much of the iconographer's legacy has been irretrievably lost.
 In 1992, the church of the Voitish community burned down.
 The iconostasis of the Tiskadi church was completely looted.

-However, preserving what remains is the duty of today's Old Believers, so that the memory of a worthy successor to the great iconographers Gavriil Frolov and Pimen Sofronov, a devoted servant of Christ's Church, is not forgotten.
+However, preserving what remains is the duty of today's Old Believers, so that the memory of a successor to the iconographers Gavriil Frolov and Pimen Sofronov, a devoted servant of Christ's Church, is not forgotten.